dspip/avermedia_recaster_testing/readme.md

 + issue 1:

-    if video does not play, check try out gstreamer's bash command, if stuck like in this image:
+    if video does not play, try out gstreamer's bash command, if stuck like in this image:

     <img src="./imgs/issue1.png"></img>